 Most methods support a list of required and optional parameters.
 Depending on the method, these parameters must be passed in as GET or POST params in the request.

-All requests should be sent using HTTP 1.1 and use SSL v3, 128 bit encryption when possible.
+All requests should be sent using HTTP 1.1 and use a secure TLS connection when possible.
 The Content-Type must be

 and the POST parameters must be in the body of the request in standard form urlencoding format.
 Text must be transmitted as UTF-8.